-There is no shortage of things to worry about — from personal concerns about job security or health to fears related to larger issues such as political conflicts or natural disasters.
-Anxiety can be a healthy response to uncertainty and danger, but constant worry and nervousness may be a sign of generalized anxiety disorder.
+There is no shortage of things to worry about --- from personal concerns about job security or health, to fears related to larger issues such as political conflicts or natural disasters.
+Temporary anxiety can be a healthy response to uncertainty and danger, but constant worry and nervousness may be a sign of generalized anxiety disorder.

 Do I have generalized anxiety disorder?

-You’ll need your doctor’s help to know for sure, but while other types of anxiety disorders — such as specific phobias or social anxiety disorder — arise from particular situations, generalized anxiety disorder is characterized chiefly by debilitating worry and agitation about nothing in particular or anything at all.
+You'll need your doctor's help to know for sure, but while other types of anxiety disorders arise from particular situations, generalized anxiety disorder is characterized by debilitating worry and agitation about nothing in particular, or anything at all.

 People with generalized anxiety disorder tend to worry about everyday matters.
 They can't shake the feeling that something bad will happen and they will not be prepared.
 They may worry to excess about missing an appointment, losing a job, or having an accident.
 Some people even worry about worrying too much.

 Physical symptoms are common too, and can include a racing heart, dry mouth, upset stomach, muscle tension, sweating, trembling, and irritability.
 These bodily expressions of anxiety can have a negative effect on physical health.
 For example, people with generalized anxiety disorder are at greater risk for heart attack and other cardiovascular problems.

 If you have generalized anxiety disorder, therapy — particularly cognitive behavioral therapy (CBT) — can help.
 CBT helps people recognize when they are misinterpreting events, exaggerating difficulties, or making unnecessarily pessimistic assumptions, and offers new ways to respond to anxiety-provoking situations.